 Roasted Butternut Squash Soup

 How To Make Butternut Squash Soup

-• Season and roast.
-Transfer the butternut squash to a baking tray cut side up, coat with oil, and sprinkle with salt and pepper.
-Then, flip the butternut squash over so the cut side is down and roast for 60 minutes.
+Season and roast.
+Transfer the butternut squash to a baking tray cut side up, coat with oil, and sprinkle with salt and black pepper.
+Then, flip the butternut squash over so the cut side is down and roast for 60 minutes at 425°F (220°C).

-• Blend the soup.
+Blend the soup.
 Once the butternut squash is cool enough to handle, use a large spoon to scoop out the flesh and transfer it to a high-powered blender.
 Remove the outer layer of the onion and add it to the blender along with the garlic, maple syrup, salt, nutmeg, ginger, and vegetable broth.
 Start with 3 cups of vegetable broth and add more to achieve your desired consistency.
-Blend on high for 1 to 2 minutes, until creamy.
-Taste the soup and add more salt and pepper if needed.
+Blend on high for 1 to 2 minutes, until creamy, then taste test to see if you need more salt or black pepper.

+Roasted Butternut Squash Soup